Violin Pedagogue Ole Bohn on 5 Common Technical Problems & How to Fix Them

 4. Abrupt String Crossings

-A common fault is that string crossings come very abrupt and the student will use the whole arm to go from one string to the other.
+A common fault is that string crossings come very abruptly and the student will use the whole arm to go from one string to the other.

 Most often we can execute the crossing with the fingers and not the arm.